eslint/eslint/docs/rules/no-useless-concat.md

-# Disallow unncessary concatenation of strings (no-useless-concat)
+# Disallow unnecessary concatenation of strings (no-useless-concat)

 It's unnecessary to concatenate two strings together, such as: